Erectile Dysfunction Impotence

-For example, treating depression, anxiety, changing medication, cutting back on drinking lots of alcohol, or treating certain hormonal conditions may cure the associated ED.
+For example, treating depression or anxiety, changing medication, cutting back on drinking lots of alcohol, or treating certain hormonal conditions may cure the associated erectile dysfunction.

 Lifestyle and other advice

-As mentioned above, ED is often a marker that heart disease or other cardiovascular diseases may soon develop.
+As mentioned above, erectile dysfunction is often a marker that heart disease or other cardiovascular diseases may soon develop.
 Therefore, you should review your lifestyle to see if any changes can be made to minimise the risk of developing these problems.

 Also, your doctor may prescribe a statin medicine to lower your blood cholesterol level if your risk of developing cardiovascular disease is high.

 Sometimes couple counselling, or sex therapy is useful.
-These are most useful if certain mental health (psychological) problems are the cause of, or the result of, ED.
+These are most useful if certain mental health (psychological) problems are the cause of, or the result of, erectile dysfunction.